rickcarvlh/BurgerBuilderApp_React/README.md

 # BurgerBuilderApp_React
-React App for practice reasons
+React App for a personal project